Cruel to Be Kind

-"Cruel to Be Kind" is a song by Nick Lowe, co-written by Lowe and his former Brinsley Schwarz bandmate Ian Gomm.
-Written by Lowe and Gomm while the pair were in Brinsley Schwarz, the song was saved on a demo until Columbia Records convinced Lowe to release it.
+"Cruel to Be Kind" is a song co-written by Nick Lowe and his former bandmate Ian Gomm while the pair were in Brinsley Schwarz.
+The song only appeared as the 1978 B-side of Lowe's "Little Hitler" single until Columbia Records convinced him to rerecord it as a potential single for his 1979 album Labour of Lust.
 Musically, the song was inspired by "The Love I Lost" by Harold Melvin & the Blue Notes, an influence reflected in more recent performances of the song.
+The title comes from a quote from Hamlet, which reads "I must be cruel only to be kind."

-Released as a single in 1979, the song peaked at number 12 in Australia, Canada, the UK and US charts.
-In the US, where it is one of Lowe's most well-known works, it remains his only single to hit the top 40, whereas in the UK "I Love the Sound of Breaking Glass" remains his biggest hit having reached number 7 a year earlier.
+Released as a single in 1979, the song peaked at number 12 on the charts of Australia, Canada, the UK and the US.
+In the US, where it is one of Lowe's most well-known works, it remains his only single to hit the top 40 of the Billboard Hot 100, whereas in the UK "I Love the Sound of Breaking Glass" remains his biggest hit, having reached number 7 on the UK singles chart a year earlier.
 The song was accompanied by a music video featuring Lowe's marriage to Carlene Carter.

 Background

-"Cruel to Be Kind" was originally written by Nick Lowe and Ian Gomm while in Brinsley Schwarz, having been recorded as a demo during this period.
+"Cruel to Be Kind" was originally written by Nick Lowe and Ian Gomm while in Brinsley Schwarz, having been recorded as a demo during the band's final years.
+The song was to appear on It's All Over Now, which was intended to be the band's final studio album but was not released at the time; this version of "Cruel to Be Kind" ultimately did not surface until 1978, when it appeared as a B-side of Lowe's single "Little Hitler".
 Lowe stated, "I wrote that when I was with a band, Brinsley Schwarz, that I was with from the early '70s to about the mid-'70s. ...
 We recorded it on a demo, it never came out, and when I signed to Columbia Records the A&R man [Gregg Geller] there at the time suggested I record it again.
 And I didn't think it would do anything, but he kind of bullied me into it."
 Lowe recorded the song with his band Rockpile; he recalled, "I said, 'Boys, I'm sorry, I've got this song which I've been told we've got to record, and it goes like this.'
 They grumbled a bit about it."